junxit/us-congress-bills-113/metadata.md

 - 2014-03-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu with an amendment.
 With written report No. 113-140.
 - 2014-03-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu with an amendment.
 With written report No. 113-140.
 - 2014-03-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 338.
+- 2014-04-03 — Held at the desk.
+- 2014-04-03 — Message on Senate action sent to the House.
+- 2014-04-03 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S2151-2152; text as passed Senate: CR S2152)
+- 2014-04-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S2151-2152; text as passed Senate: CR S2152)
+- 2014-04-03 — Received in the House.